-- Assistance in some English/History classes (in consultation with Head Teacher). - Readers at exam times for "Special Provision" students. - Covering of text books. - Security covering of library books.
+- Assistance in some English/History classes (in consultation with Head Teacher). - Readers at exam times for "Special Provision" students. - Covering of text books.

 Uniform

 The wearing of school uniform at all times is official school policy.

 The standard uniform is as indicated below.
 Items can be purchased from the School Uniform sales area, located on the southern side of the Canteen.